jurglefoogle/CrickTime/docs/azure_cloud_backup_setup.md

 ## User Experience

+Each user gets their own backup folder automatically:
+- Backups are organized by user: `backups/user@email.com/backup-2025-11-23.json`
+- Users can only see their own backups
+- No risk of overwriting another user's data

 When a user tries to backup for the first time:
 1. They click "Backup to Cloud Now" in Profile tab
 2. A popup window opens for Azure login